ucsb-cs56/w20/_labWIP/proj01.md

 ## Step 1:  Create a public {{page.num}}-githubid repo

 * Create a repo in the <tt>{{page.org}}</tt> organization with the name <tt>{{page.num}}-<i>githubid</i></tt>, substituting your github id in place of <tt><i>githubid</i></tt>
 * Add a remote that points to your `lab07c` code.
 * Pull in the `lab07c` code as your starter code.
 * Push to `origin master`
+* Set up your repo to publish to Travis-CI (see lab07b Step 6)
+* Set up GitHub Pages on your repo, and generate javadoc and jacoco report (see lab07 final steps for details)

 ## Step 2:  Set up your new project on Heroku at <tt>cs56-f19-{{page.num}}-<i>github</i><tt>